rlugojr/linkurious-enterprise-manual/edit/edit.md

 ![](E7.png)

 <div class="alert alert-info">
-    Edges have a single category.
+    Edges have one and only one category.
 It is not possible to modify it.
 </div>